|Nutritional Guidelines (per serving)|

 Blend the ginger root and coconut together with 1 cup of water and set aside.

 Heat the olive oil over medium flame in a heavy-bottomed pot.
 Grind up the cumin, coriander, and fennel and add to the pot along with the cardamom and turmeric.
 Stir briefly, and then add the ginger-coconut mixture, bay leaves and cinnamon.

-Stir well and add the beans and grains, along with 6 cups filtered water.
+Stir well, add the beans and grains and salt to taste, along with 6 cups filtered water.

 Bring to a boil, reduce heat, cover and cook 30 to 35 minutes, until the dal and rice are tender.